-Liberation of Auschwitz
+Seventieth Anniversary of the Liberation of Auschwitz

-Auschwitz was the largest camp established by the Germans.
+January 2015 marks seventy years since the liberation of Auschwitz, the largest camp established by the Germans.
 A complex of camps, Auschwitz included a concentration, extermination, and forced-labor camp.
 It was located 37 miles west of Krakow (Cracow), near the prewar German-Polish border.

 In mid-January 1945, as Soviet forces approached the Auschwitz camp complex, the SS began evacuating Auschwitz and its satellite camps.
 Nearly 60,000 prisoners were forced to march west from the Auschwitz camp system.
 Thousands had been killed in the camps in the days before these death marches began.
 Tens of thousands of prisoners, mostly Jews, were forced to march to the city of Wodzislaw in the western part of Upper Silesia.
 SS guards shot anyone who fell behind or could not continue.
 Prisoners also suffered from the cold weather, starvation, and exposure on these marches.
 More than 15,000 died during the death marches from Auschwitz.
 On January 27, 1945, the Soviet army entered Auschwitz and liberated more than 7,000 remaining prisoners, who were mostly ill and dying.
 It is estimated that at minimum 1.3 million people were deported to Auschwitz between 1940 and 1945; of these, at least 1.1 million were murdered.